 One study determined that childhood radiation exposure increases the risk of acoustic neuroma.
 Another theory suggests that cells designed to coat nerve fibers with insulation kick into overdrive instead of stopping.
 The result is a wart-like tumor that grows on the nerve.

-“A vestibular schwannoma is the second most common tumor inside the head,” said John Oghalai, MD, Tiber Alpert Professor and chair of the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery at the Keck School of Medicine of USC.
+“A vestibular schwannoma is the second most common tumor inside the head,” said John Oghalai, MD, Tiber Alpert Professor and chair of the USC Caruso Department of Otolaryngology – Head and Neck Surgery at the Keck School of Medicine of USC.
 “It occurs in about one in 100,000 people.”

 The most common symptom that patients experience first is hearing loss on one side.
 This could be accompanied with ringing in the ear.
 Other symptoms include dizziness, numbness, problems with balance and tingling on one side of the face.

 “While everybody loses hearing gradually as they age, it should occur equally in both ears,” Dr. Oghalai said.
 “If you notice that you can’t hear as well out of one ear as the other, this needs to be checked.
 An asymmetry in hearing is concerning and needs evaluation.”

 The size of the tumor, existing level of hearing, age and medical condition of the patient and the symptoms experienced all affect the way acoustic neuroma will be treated.
 There are three common treatments:

 - Microsurgery – Your doctor will perform surgery in an operating room using state-of-the-art microsurgical approaches and equipment.
 This surgery is optimal for young, healthy patients who want to preserve their hearing.

 - Radiosurgery – Using radiation, the goal is to halt the growth of the tumor without injuring nerves and tissue around it.
 This type of treatment is generally use for tumors under 2.5 centimeters in diameter.